osm2pgsql-dev/osm2pgsql-website/_manual-v2/03-database.md

 further.
 This will reduce the amount of memory that autovacuum takes away from the import process.

+While the import runs osm2pgsql can keep a single COPY statement running for hours.
+Do not set a `statement_timeout` or make sure it is large enough.
+By default the PostgreSQL statement timeout is disabled.

 For additional details see the [Server Configuration chapter](https://www.postgresql.org/docs/current/runtime-config.html){:.extlink}
 and [Populating a Database in the Performance Tips chapter](